jawah/kiss-headers/README.md

 headers.content_type.charset  # output: ISO-8859-1
 ```

-Do not forget that headers are not 1 to 1.
+Do not forget that headers are not OneToOne.
 One header can be repeated multiple times and attributes can have multiple values within the same header.

 ```python
 from kiss_headers import parse_it